satpalsr/sdk/docs/server.audioevent.md

 ## AudioEvent enum

 Event types an Audio instance can emit.
+See [AudioEventPayloads](./server.audioeventpayloads.md) for the payloads.

 **Signature:**